 PROFESSIONAL EXPERIENCE

-Author of seven non-fiction books from 1989 to 2009 published by Alfred A. Knopf, Bloomsbury, Doubleday, Vintage, Avon, and University of Nebraska Press.
+Author of nine non-fiction books from 1989 to 2022 published by Liveright, Alfred A. Knopf, Bloomsbury, Doubleday, Vintage, Avon, University of Nebraska Press, and Simon and Schuster.

 Goldstein and Denton.
 Washington, DC private investigations firm.
 1984-1990.